yu-ming-chen/MiniMi/README.md

 # MiniMi
+# Hack For Good 2020
+This serves as the code base for Hack For Good 2020 submission

 1 in 15 People suffer from depression in Singapore.
 Depression claims countless lives every year, tragedies that could have been prevented.